 What was that again…?

 Vocal fremitus: Place your hands laterally on the thorax of the patient and ask him/her to say the number “99” (loud and resounding).
 Palpable vibrations during infiltration of the lung (pneumonia, bronchiectasis, pulmonary congestion) are pathologically intensified.
-A weakened fremitus can be felt in cases of air or liquid in the pleural space (pneumothorax, pleural effusion).
+A weakened fremitus can be felt in cases where air or liquids are trapped in the pleural cavity (pneumothorax, pleural effusion).